 3. Types of food extruder

 Depending upon their use extruders are of several designs.
-On the basis of construction extruders are two type namely single screw and twin screw type.
+On the basis of construction extruders are two type namely single screw and twin-screw type.
 The single screw extruders are in use since as early as 1870 in the field of development of rubber products and sausage.
 In 1881 continuous twin-screw was used for colouring and shaping chewing gums.
 Subsequently with the advancement of technology extruders have been used in the food industries in the year 1930 to produce pasta using mix semolina flour with water.
-The simulation and modelling work of twin screw extruder was reported first time in 1984 (Yacu, 1984).
+The simulation and modelling work of twin-screw extruder was reported first time in 1984 (Yacu, 1984).
 The development of extruded plastics in the industries is closely linked with the extrusion process.
 A single screw was used in a cylindrical open channel as a conveying device to pump water uphill by Geek philosopher Archimedes (Ramachandra Rao and Thejaswini, 2015).
 Application of single screw extruder in the food industry was done first time in the history for the production of breakfast cereals, ready-to-eat snacks and other textured foods in the year of mid 1930s (Hazarika et al., 2013).
 Directly expanded corn curls were developed during 1930s and 1940s, by using extruder, which were characterized by extremely high shear rates.
 The single screw extruder was used commercially for the extrusion cooking and expansion of corn snacks in 1946.
-The first patent on an application of twin-screw extruder was filed in the mid 1950s.
+The first patent on an application of twin-screw extruder was filed in the mid-1950s.
 The success of technology was appreciated and its application spread and grown dramatically in the manufacturing of different type of food products.
-Later during the mid seventies the twin-screw extruders were used commercially for the combined process of cooking and forming of food products and now-a-days it is one of the most commonly used technology in the food processing industries (Ramachandra Rao and Thejaswini, 2015; Adekola, 2016).
+Later during the mid-seventies the twin-screw extruders were used commercially for the combined process of cooking and forming of food products and now-a-days it is one of the most commonly used technology in the food processing industries (Ramachandra Rao and Thejaswini, 2015; Adekola, 2016).
 The use of twin-screw extruders for food processing initiated as early as since 1970s which expanded largely in 1980s.

 The twin-screw extruders are comparatively more expensive than single screw-extruders for the same capacity (Lusas and Riaz, 1994).
-Twin-screw extruder is self wiping type of extruder and produces a more uniform flow of the product through the barrel due to positive pumping action of the screw flights.
+Twin-screw extruder is self-wiping type of extruder and produces a more uniform flow of the product through the barrel due to positive pumping action of the screw flights.
 The product cannot turn within the screw as its revolution was impeded by the escape of other screw.
 Co-rotated twin screw extruder has better transmission function, reduced residence time and readily transport sticky food ingredients compared to single screw extruder.
 The most commonly used extruders in food industry are: single screw (wet and dry) and twin-screw extruders.
 Wet extruders require steam or water injection into the barrel (Rokey, 2000); while in dry extruders heating was accomplished by mechanical friction during processing (Said, 2000).
 Increased demand for development of new product with different shapes and sizes by twin-screw extruder which provide more flexibility and better control was realized with the time and product range.
 It was further classified into counter-rotating and co-rotating twin screw extruders with either intermeshing or non-intermeshing actions.
-The extruder of co-rotating self wiping type is most widely used in food processing industries which require frequent product change over, uniform size and shape, product made with low density powders and the products ranges from noodles, pet treats, cereals and corn flakes, high fat aquatic feeds, corn chips tortillas, chocolate filled snacks etc. (Riaz, 2000).
+The extruder of co-rotating self-wiping type is most widely used in food processing industries which require frequent product change over, uniform size and shape, product made with low density powders and the products ranges from noodles, pet treats, cereals and corn flakes, high fat aquatic feeds, corn chips tortillas, chocolate filled snacks etc. (Riaz, 2000).

 4. Extrusion process parameters influencing the product quality